mdavidson9/docs.balsamiq.com/content/editor/b3/symbols.md

 All your website pages will have the same font size and position for the title, but the title's text should be different on each page.
 The same goes for which page should be shown as selected in your navigation bar.

 Symbols allow you to achieve this result by letting you override certain Symbol properties each time you use a Symbol.
 To do so, start by double-clicking on a symbol to "enter it".
-Although this experience is very similar to editing a group's contents, you will notice that Mockups for Desktop informs you that what you're doing is really overriding some properties of a Symbol.
+Although this experience is very similar to editing a group's contents, you will notice that Mockups 3 informs you that what you're doing is really overriding some properties of a Symbol.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/symbols-override.png)